-Impressionist portrait of a young woman in a red silk gown by Oregon contemporary portrait artist Talya Johnson.
+Impressionist portrait of a young woman in a red silk gown by Oregon contemporary impressionist and modern portrait artist Talya Johnson.

 Behind the Canvas